-YOU are the most important element of determining proper support.
+YOU are the most important element of determining appropriate accommodations and on-campus supports.

 - Know your disability and how it impacts your daily life.

 - Choose to disclose your accommodations needs as a student with a disability.

 - Contact our staff when you have questions, concerns or support needs.

 - Have conversations with faculty and staff about your learning and living needs.